fieryhenry/tbcms/README.md

 libnative-lib.so files with your own server URL.
 This can be done by extracting the APK using something like [apktool](https://ibotpeaches.github.io/Apktool/).
-Then you can modify the `libnative-lib.so` file using a hex editor (or notepad maybe).
+Then you can modify the `libnative-lib.so` files in /lib using a hex editor (or notepad maybe).
 Then you can repack the APK using apktool and sign it using [apksigner](https://developer.android.com/studio/command-line/apksigner).

 The URL needs to be the same length as the original URL and it needs to have